kirbyalise/kirbyalise.github.io/README.md

 - [x] Different styles for active, hover and focus states.
 - [ ] Include JavaScript to add some dynamic elements to your site.
 (Extra tricky!)

-I added in hover states for my projects boxes to change the contrast when you hover, to change the cursor when hovering over the project title and the submit button.
+I added in hover states for my projects boxes to change the contrast when you hover, to change the cursor when hovering over the project titles and arches and the submit button.
 ​
 ### Screenshots
 > Please include the following: